Guidance for schools on when to consider suspending a student.

 Suspension is a serious disciplinary measure and is best reserved for incidents where other measures have not produced a satisfactory response.
 Before considering a suspension, schools should seek to understand the reasons for a student's behaviour and consider alternative educational and wellbeing supports and interventions that can be provided to the student to effectively address the reasons.

 The procedures for suspension are set out in Ministerial Order 1125 and detailed further in this guidance.

 Repeated or lengthy suspensions may not address the reasons for a student's behaviour and risk leading to poorer outcomes for a student's engagement in education, especially when suspension is used alone without supports and interventions that address the underlying reasons for the incident.
 The incidents may have occurred for a range of reasons including mental health concerns or circumstances at home, and the student may need additional help.

-To access a summary of procedural requirements, see suspension process flowchart.
+To access a summary of procedural requirements, see suspension process flowchart(password required).

 Grounds for suspension

 In order for suspension to be an option, the following conditions must be in place:

 - or travelling to or from school